opawar600/Loan_Sharks/README.md

 - [Why does a homeownership gap exist between whites and minorities](https://www.urban.org/urban-wire/what-explains-homeownership-gap-between-black-and-white-young-adults)

 The overarching theme remains the same.
-Minorities such as African Americans, Hispanics, Latinos, Asians, etc continue to struggle to obtain financing for purchasing/refinancing homes at a higher rate when compared with whites.
+Minorities such as African Americans, Hispanics, Latinos, Asians, etc. continue to struggle to obtain financing for purchasing/refinancing homes at a higher rate when compared with whites.

 ## Data Sources
 Our primary data source is the [HMDA](https://www.consumerfinance.gov/data-research/hmda/historic-data/) data provided by the Consumer Protection Financial Bureau for the years 2007-08 and 2014-17.
 The period of 2007-2008 was one when the housing recession in America was at its peak and the trends during this duration give us insights into the house buying habits of Americans when the economy was bad thus helping make our analysis more accurate.